 When we are about halfway through January, I am totally over winter.
 I’m tired of the cold.
 I’m tired of the snow.
 This winter writing project and bulletin board idea is a great way to put the spark back into your teaching.
 Students love completing this writing project and craft, and you’ll appreciate having a beautiful wall display and formative assessment data for writing.
 Learn more about this winter writing activity below!

 In the middle of the school year, you’ll want to capture a snapshot of your students’ current writing abilities so that you can design lessons based on your students’ needs.
 This winter writing activity helps you do just that!
 Students will write a paragraph on the winter season.
 You can continue to track your students’ progress using the spring writing, summer writing, and autumn writing activities as well.
 This resource is part of the seasonal writing bundle.
 At the end of the school year, you’ll have four writing samples that show your students’ growth in writing.

 This winter writing activity helps by…

-- offering them an opportunity to practice their writing skills
+- offering students an opportunity to practice their writing skills

-- inviting them to write about a high-interest topic
+- inviting students to write about a high-interest topic

-- showing them how much they have grown as writers since the fall
+- showing students how much they have grown as writers since the fall

-- providing you with all of the materials you need to assess students’ writing this winter
+- providing teachers with all of the materials you need to assess students’ writing this winter

-- equipping you with evidence for report cards and conferences
+- equipping teachers with evidence for report cards and conferences

-- giving you the tools to form intervention groups and address weaknesses or misconceptions
+- giving teachers the tools to form intervention groups and address weaknesses or misconceptions

 Why Teachers Love this Winter Writing Activity